Center for Cyber Security and Emerging Technologies

 The Computer Science and Computer Technology degrees are accredited by the Computing Accreditation Commission of ABET, and the College of Business degrees under the Accreditation Council for Business Schools and Programs.
 These efforts are an affirmation to the University's commitment to the long-term success of cyber defense education.

 The Department of Technology and Security offers a Bachelor of Science degree in Computer Technology with a track in Computer and Network Security.

 The Department of Management Information Systems offers a Master of Science in Management Information Systems with a concentration in Information Assurance.

 Faculty and students are conducting research in computer and network security, privacy and trust.
 Drs.
-Seonho Choi, Frank Xu, Bo Yang, and Azene Zenebe, with their students, are spearheading this effort.
+Seonho Choi, Bo Yang, and Azene Zenebe, with their students, are spearheading this effort.